theindiangeek/haptik/README.md

 Some points to keep in mind: I have not used ingress controllers in the light of short time available.
 	I have port forwarded and tested my apps.

+Just use the init.sh script to bootstrap the while cluster from scratch

+Steps that the automation follows are as follows:
 Step 1: create infra using terraform from the terraform folder.
 	Structure:
 		3 master nodes in private subnet each in different AZ for HA.